mhkhan4/lovejoy-masjid/README.md

 # lovejoy-masjid

-This is an app which update the prayer time for our local mosque automatically.
+This is an app which updates the prayer time for our local mosque automatically.
 If you wanna see it download the jpg image file and the new-design.html.